ShpakovNikita/coldgaze-engine/README.md

 - [ ] Refactor all dirty stuff in shaders

 # How to build?
 Below, you can find the build instructions.
-It is highly recommended to install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
+It is important to install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
 Don't forget to pull data from lfs and init submodules before build!
 ```
 $ git submodule update --init --recursive
 $ git lfs install